Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-Trigger the distribution of revenues from the cluster to the providers.
+Trigger the distribution of revenues from the Cluster to the Providers.

 ### cluster\_change\_params (mutable, payable)